 One of the fundamental steps to safeguarding our health from mosquito attacks is investing in appropriate protective clothing.
 Wearing long-sleeved shirts, trousers, and socks can act as a physical barrier, reducing the likelihood of mosquito bites.
 Opting for light-coloured clothing can also help, as mosquitoes are often attracted to dark colours.

 Clothing treated with insect-repellent fabric is another innovation that provides long-lasting protection.
 Many outdoor workers, travellers, and hikers use these specially treated clothes for added security in mosquito-prone areas.
-For children and elderly people who may be more vulnerable to infections, protective clothing is one of the simplest yet most effective preventive tools.
+For children and elderly individuals who may be more susceptible to infections, protective clothing is one of the simplest yet most effective preventive measures.

 Read More: